nickstanley574/DePaulCSC241Interview/deck.md

 {: style="font-size: 1em; padding-right: 0px; padding-top: 0px; float: left; margin-top: 0"}

 <iframe  align="right" height="550px"  width=790px src="https://repl.it/@nickstanley574/iterationwithindexes?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+{% comment %}

+In every example we have Iterating thought the items of a list, python is very nice to use that is know how to iterate over the items, but there is another way.

+We can iterating though the indexs.
+Remeber the `range()` and `len()` methods we talked about eailer?
+We can use those to iterate over a list though the indexes.

+REPT.IT DEMO

+The index iteration is more complicate and less intuitive than the iterate though the items approach so why use it?

+There are situations when you need to iterate by the index, for eaxmple ...

+{% endcomment %}

 ---------------------------------------------------------------------------------------------------------------------------------
 # Loop Pattern: Iterations with Indexes